exue026/mysite/index.md

     * Pioneered iOS and Android applications for the YMCA that delivered real-time updates and photos to the families of 6000+ children.
     * The iOS app had 90+ daily users at its peak, and 50+ for the Android app.
     * Contributed to the backend Node server supporting both mobile platforms
-    * I implemented my own algorithm to efficiently aggregate user data in a background task and optimized SQL queries for Postgres, together which ultimately led to a boost in performance of data processing and delivery by 750%
+    * I implemented my own alg
+    * orithm to efficiently aggregate user data in a background task and optimized SQL queries for Postgres, together which ultimately led to a boost in performance of data processing and delivery by 750%
 * Web application for the SHORE centre
     * Implemented a RESTful web application using by React, Node, and PostgreSQL, featuring a JavaScript survey framework that generates dynamic surveys for web apps, which I contributed to building from scratch.
 * Other